 These include hammered glass, obscure glass, tinted glass, rain glass (textured on only one side), glass mosaic doors and frosted glass, to name a few.
+You can frost any glass you want, too, with several methods.
 There’s a wide variety of options available that all boost your privacy and make your decor a bit more classy.

 If you don’t want to opt for a shower door that’s purely made of glass but don’t mind some amount of glass, you can get a shower door that’s a combination of glass and another material, most commonly tiles, wood, metal, or other shower tile alternatives.

 The options become nearly infinite, as you can customize the design based on the proportion of glass to ‘other material’ that you desire.
 This also allows more scope for design, from barn doors to sliding doors.
 You can match them with your types of toilets, mirrors, lighting, and other decorations to create a unifying decor.